German occupation of Latvia during World War II: Resistance

-Latvians in the Soviet army

-The Soviet Union conscripted into its army sections of independent Latvia's military units, as well as those Latvians who were in Russia as a result of previous wars or who lived there.
-Many Latvian soldiers deserted when Germany attacked Latvia.
-A few, continued to serve with the Soviet forces.

-130th Latvian Rifle Corps of the Order of Suvorov.
-This Red Army national formation was formed, for the third time, on 5 June 1944, shortly before the Red Army attacked Latvia.
-Their strength was about 15,000 men, which consisted three divisions – 43rd Guards, 308th Latvian Rifle Division and a Soviet division.
-The Corps units fought against the Latvian Legion's 19th Division units.
-The unit contained few Latvian soldiers, but was important for propaganda purposes.

 Latvians in the German army

 Nazi Germany on arrival in Latvia looked to recruit Latvian units in accordance with the Generalplan Ost, which required the population of Latvia to be cut by 50%, they quickly located Viktors Arājs who was leading a unit that became known as the Arajs Kommando.
 It became infamous for its actions against the Jewish population, such as burning the Riga synagogues with people inside and the Rumbula massacre.
 The 500 men executed an estimated 26,000 Jews, Gypsies and others deemed undesirable.

 Latvian Auxiliary Police battalions were raised from volunteer.
 The first unit sent to the front was involved in heavy fighting in June 1942 and acquitted itself well.
 Latvians however wanted to raise a Latvian Legion, under the command of Latvian officers, and offered to raise an army of 100,000.
 In January 1943, short of troops, Hitler agreed.
 This took away the need to conscript Latvian men, which would have been an illegal act.
 So was born the 15th Waffen Grenadier Division of the SS (1st Latvian).